 The last banknotes in circulation are shown here.

-The Bank of Greece will be exchanging drachma banknotes until 1 March 2012.
+The period during which the Bank of Greece exchanged drachma banknotes for euro expired on 1 March 2012.

 Back to Top